 - What if I am late for an appointment?
 If you are more than fifteen minutes late for an appointment, you may be asked to reschedule, in order to prevent long delays to other patients.
 This is considered by each provider on a case-by-case basis, and our primary goal is always to serve you and all our families as well as possible.
 If you are running late, please attempt to notify us prior to your arrival so that we may better serve you.

 - What if I miss an appointment?
-If you fail to show for two consecutive appointments without calling to cancel, you will be billed for the second occurrence.
-Our staff makes an enormous effort to personally call and remind families of upcoming appointments.
+If you fail to show for an appointment without calling to cancel, you will be billed a $35.00 no show fee.
+Reminders are sent out by text and email regarding upcoming appointments.
 Please make every reasonable effort to notify us at least 24 hours in advance if you must cancel an appointment.

 - Do you have labs or x-rays at your office?
 Our office is located in the Medical Office Building of Delnor Hospital, and laboratory and radiology facilities are a short walk down the hall towards the main hospital entrance.
 Orders are placed electronically at the time of your visit, and results will be relayed electronically, directly to the ordering provider and your child’s chart.